If you want to scale from 6 to 7 figures, you don’t need a coach… you need a mentor!

-Now, I won’t talk about HOW to create a business mentorship program like this in today’s article, because I wrote a 5,000+ piece about it a couple of weeks ago (click here to read it).
-If you haven’t read that yet, you may like to start there, because this article looks art How to Have a 6-Figure Launch for Your Business Mentorship Program (in as little as 30 days!)
+Now, I won’t talk about HOW to create an entrepreneur mentorship program like this in today’s article, because I wrote a 5,000+ piece about it a couple of weeks ago (click here to read it).
+If you haven’t read that yet, you may like to start there, because this article looks at How to Have a 6-Figure Launch for Your Business Mentorship Program (in as little as 30 days!)

 I know it’s possible to do everything we focus on in this article in 30 days, because back in September 2017 we developed and launched The Relevancy Engine in just under 30 days.

 (producing multiple six-figures, and results I could barely believe)